-Google may recognize that a query includes a named entity along with other words and show a number of pages from a specific site that they have associated with that specific entity at the top of search results.
+Google may recognize that a query includes a named entity and other words and show several pages from a specific site that they have associated with that specific entity at the top of search results.
 I wrote about that in Boosting Brands, Businesses, and Other Entities: How a Search Engine Might Assume a Query Implies a Site Search.
-I find that knowing that Google might do this can help in better understanding some query spaces and search results that might include named entities within the original query, and how that might influence the difficulty of how easy or hard a keyword phrase that includes that entity might rank.
+Knowing that Google might do this can help better understand some query spaces and search results that might include named entities within the original query, and how that might influence the difficulty of how easy or hard a keyword phrase that includes that entity might rank.

 A Yahoo! patent filed in 2009 describes how Yahoo! might look for entities within queries by adding labels to words within those queries and applying confidence scores to the labels to gauge what the query is most likely about.
 That post is Not Brands but Entities: The Influence of Named Entities on Google and Yahoo Search Results

-We do see Google working towards building a knowledge base filled with concepts and entities in a number of ways, but one of the most visible manifestations of that is through acquisitions such as the one I described in Google Gets Smarter with Named Entities: Acquires MetaWeb.
-If you’re not keeping a careful eye upon knowledge panel results and how they may be evolving over time, it’s something that is worth keeping an eye upon.
-Google does include knowledge panel results for celebrities and for bigger businesses, but it’s likely that the people and places and things included within those will grow as their knowledge graph gets bigger and more detailed.
+We do see Google working towards building a knowledge base filled with concepts and entities in many ways.
+Still, one of the most visible manifestations of that is through acquisitions such as the one I described in Google Gets Smarter with Named Entities: Acquires MetaWeb.
+If you’re not keeping a careful eye upon knowledge panel results and how they may be evolving, it’s worth keeping an eye upon.
+Google does include knowledge panel results for celebrities and bigger businesses.
+Still, the people and places and things included within those will likely grow as their knowledge graph gets bigger and more detailed.

-A Google patent that appears to have been filed prior to Google’s acquisition of MetaWeb mentions the MetaWeb specifically, and how information about named entities from the knowledge base might be used in search results in a mashup format – Google and Metaweb: Named Entities and Mashup Search Results?
-The patent includes some screenshot examples, and those formats haven’t made an appearance in search results (that I’ve seen), but it’s possible that they might.
+A Google patent that appears to have been filed before Google acquired MetaWeb mentions MetaWeb specifically, and how information about named entities from the knowledge base might be used in search results in a mashup format – Google and Metaweb: Named Entities and Mashup Search Results?
+The patent includes some screenshot examples, and those formats haven’t made an appearance in search results (that I’ve seen), but they might.

-Google Maps, in my opinion, is Google’s own effort towards building a knowledge base about entities in a way that ties businesses to specific locations.
+Google Maps, in my opinion, is Google’s effort towards building a knowledge base about entities in a way that ties businesses to specific locations.
 It has used searcher’s queries to help build information about those entities.
 See: How Google Might Use Query Logs to Find Locations for Entities.
-It’s been interesting watching how Google Maps has grown over the years, and Google has made a number of missteps in its growth, but with competition from sources like Apple, Google has a lot of incentive to improve how their mapping and navigation information grows.
+It’s been interesting watching how Google Maps has grown over the years, and Google has made several missteps in its growth.
+Still, with competition from sources like Apple, Google has a lot of incentive to improve how their mapping and navigation information grows.